This is the Most Hygienic Way to Dry Your Hands

 Some research shows there is a superior drying method

-After you’ve taken the 20 to 30 seconds to wash your hands, especially after touching these germy things, it’s important to ensure they’re fully dry.
+After you’ve taken the 20 to 30 seconds to wash your hands, it’s important to ensure they’re fully dry.
 “One goal is to ensure that you do not re-contaminate the hands with bacteria in the process of washing or drying the hands,” Okeke-Igbokwe says.
 So if you have the option to dry your hands with paper towels, cloth towels, or an air-dryer, it’s more important to choose one rather than leave your hands to air dry.
 However, some research shows there is a superior way to dry your hands—with paper towels.

 Bottom line: Always dry your hands